AIA A101 Explained for ARE 5.0

 Date of commencement and substantial completion

-Sets the date the contractor must begin work and the date by which substantial completion must be achieved.
-These dates are binding and tied to liquidated damages if missed.
+Establishes the date of commencement — which may be the date of the agreement, a notice to proceed, or another defined date — and the date by which substantial completion must be achieved.
+These dates are binding and may be tied to liquidated damages if included in the agreement.

 Article 4